mcanouil/quarto-wizard/README.md

 ### Show Quarto Wizard Output

 1. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).
-2. Type `Quarto: Show Quarto Wizard Output` and select it.
+2. Type `Quarto Wizard: Show Quarto Wizard Output` and select it.
 3. View the output log for the Quarto Wizard extension.
 4. Use the output log to troubleshoot any issues.